Jul/29/17 04:36 PM

 DO NOT FEED, TOUCH OR MOVE SEAL PUPS - ALWAYS STAY BACK

-Please be alert if you are strolling along ocean beaches.
-On beaches that permit motorized vehicles, be extra cautious - a tiny seal pup can look like a piece of bleached driftwood, easily run over and killed.
+Please be alert if you are strolling along ocean and Puget Sound beaches.
+On outer coast beaches that permit motorized vehicles, be extra cautious - a tiny seal pup can look like a piece of bleached driftwood, easily run over and killed.
 If you come across a pup, please stay back and observe quietly from a distance.
 Contact the local stranding network.

 It is normal for a seal pup to be alone on the beach - always keep dogs leashed and away.
-Occasionally a mother harbor seal will leave her pup to rest while she forages for food, returning to nurse.
+Occasionally a mother harbor seal will leave her pup resting alone, returning to nurse.
 Or, if a pup was born on a dock or raft, often the pup cannot get back up onto the structure with mom and will end up on shore nearby.
 If there are people and dogs too close, she may abandon the pup.
 Most times, however, the pup will accompany mom to learn how to forage.
 Once pups are weaned at 4-6 weeks, they will be all on their own, using shoreline daily to rest and warm up before returning to the water.
 Seals of all ages rest on shore about 50% of their day.
 Undisturbed, stress-free rest is crucial to their survival.

 STAY FAR AWAY FROM SEAL HAUL-OUTS TO PREVENT PUP ABANDONMENT